fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/example1.md

 ## ZTP Flow (ZTPF) is Complete

-The provisioning in this example used a total of 4 ZTP Profiles to completley onboard each site.
+The provisioning in this example used a total of 4 ZTP Profiles to completely onboard each site.
 Each profile defined instructions for provisioning and can be assigned at any time.
 Therefore, sites already onboarded or simply modified, can be assigned any ZTP Profile to kick off the same instructions at any time.
 ![](./images/ex1-013.png)

 Once complete we can use reporting to confirm that we have provisioned everything as expected.
 This report can be invoked by assigning the last ZTP Profile, `Device-Post-Report`, at any time to simply perform a device report.